pmundhra/plum-ems/docs/current-state.md

 - **2025-12-08**:
   - Simplified `smart_scheduler_handler` to parse batches, sort them in-memory by `RequestPriority`, and hand off batching to the BulkConsumer instead of relying on Redis windows.
   - Updated Kafka publishing code to use the synchronous `KafkaProducer.produce` method (removed the residual `await`) to avoid `NoneType` awaitable errors when sending ingestion events.
+  - Added a `ledger-worker` container that runs `ledger_handler` on `ledger.check_funds`, emits `funds.locked`, and keeps the ledger workflow decoupled from the API service.
   - Added an `orchestration-worker` container that reuses the Kafka consumer entrypoint with `KAFKA_IN_TOPICS=endorsement.prioritized,funds.locked,insurer.success` and `ENABLED_HANDLERS=orchestrator_handler` so the orchestrator workflow runs with the same consumer infrastructure.